 - the TDD development process

 - the xUnit family of testing frameworks

-- e.g. JUnit, [Python] unittest, cppUnit, OUnit, NUnit, PHPUnit, ... which have been designed to support the TDD development process, but can also be used when adopting different development process
+- e.g., JUnit, Python's unittest, Check, OUnit, . . .

+which have been designed to support the TDD development process, but can also be used when adopting different development process xUnit xUnit collectively refers to a set of frameworks for automated unit testing which share a common test coding style.